-Scandinavia has always been a frontrunner in education, focusing on creativity and collaboration.
-Although it has seen a steady rise in the number of EdTech companies over the last few years still, the EdTech scene in Nordics has recently lagged behind the UK and the US.
+Nordics have always been a frontrunner in education, focusing on creativity and collaboration.
+Although it has seen a steady rise in the number of EdTech companies over the last few years, still the Nordic EdTech scene has recently lagged behind the UK and the US.
 This is caused by the lack of synergy between startups, investors, governments and other stakeholders.

 Initiatives like The Nordic EdTech Network, EdTech Sweden, Oslo Edtech Cluster, xEdu acceleration program are trying to change that by building a Nordic EdTech community.
 Their aim is to connect individuals, companies, and organisations from the EdTech ecosystem.

 Below you can find some of the recently set up Nordic EdTech startups.

 Do you remember the painful days of writing your dissertation?
 Or the long hours you spent writing and editing blog posts?
 If so, you must have faced the dreadful task of providing proper citation & trying not to rob other people’s content.
 Ciationsy is a tool which helps you cite books, websites, articles and more with just a few clicks.

 What’s more, it lets you create and export references in any style you desire and the best part it costs a mere $1/month.
 Now that’s a bargain for such a handy tool like this one.
 Kudos to Cenk Özbakır for creating such a helpful tool and making writing less stressful.

 According to Shaywitz, co-director of the Yale Center for Dyslexia and Creativity at Yale University, early identification of dyslexia among children can help to reduce some of the reading difficulties they have.